SighticAnalytics/iris-integrate-ios/PrivacyPolicy.md

 The data is processed by a machine learning model on our server to classify the user as being impaired or not.
 All network traffic is encrypted.

-The data is only retained by us for the duration of the test and immediately discarded afterwards.
+The data is only retained by us for the duration of the test and is immediately discarded afterwards.

 The user needs to consent before we collect any data, and if the consent is revoked the app will no longer collect any data.